By Star Zagofsky

 The list of disenfranchisement laws is long, and it includes a lot of requirements and restrictions that may sound reasonable, until you dig deeper.

-For one example, limiting the rights of felons was — and still is — billed as a reasonable measure because, according to the Heritage Foundation, “If you’re not willing to follow the law, then you should not have a role in making the law.”
+For one example, limiting the rights of people convicted of felonies was — and still is — billed as a reasonable measure because, according to the Heritage Foundation, “If you’re not willing to follow the law, then you should not have a role in making the law.”
 Which sounds reasonable, right?
 Wrong.

 Another example of a seemingly reasonable requirement is the literacy test.
 Until they were banned by the Voting Rights Act in 1965, literacy tests were designed to ensure that only sufficiently educated people would vote.
 Again, it probably sounded reasonable to restrict voting to people who could read, lest they vote for the wrong person, but in practice the literacy tests were impossible to pass with questions like, “How high is up?” and “How many bubbles are in a bar of soap?”